ttxbox/polymind/docs/developer-guide.md

 ## Contribution Guidelines

-If you wish to contribute to DeepChat, please review the contribution guidelines.
+If you wish to contribute to PolyMind, please review the contribution guidelines.
 They cover:

 -   Development process for internal and external contributors.
 -   Coding style (ESLint, Prettier).